Slavi87/Programming-Fundamentals-Python/README.md

  # Programming-Fundamentals-Python
-This is a repository with problems in SoftUni course: Programming Fundamentals with Python
+This is a repository with problems in SoftUni course: Programming Fundamentals with Python.
+Basic